influxdata/docs-v2/content/influxdb/clustered/admin/scale-cluster.md

 `requests` are the minimum that the Kubernetes scheduler should reserve for a pod.
 `limits` are the maximum that a pod should be allowed to use.

-Your `AppInstance` resource can included the following properties to define resource minimums and limits per pod and replicas per component:
+Your `AppInstance` resource can include the following properties to define resource minimums and limits per pod and replicas per component:

 - `spec.package.spec.resources`